 Tourism is a major industry in Nashville consistently ranking in the top 3 producers.
-The Convention and Visitors Corporation (CVC) and U. S. Travel Data Center estimate more than 13.1 million tourists came to Nashville in 2014 and spent approximately \$5.4 billion.
+The Convention and Visitors Corporation (CVC) and U. S. Travel Data Center estimate more than 13.5 million tourists came to Nashville in 2015 and spent an estimated \$5.8 billion.
 Music, history, art and generous hospitality attract convention delegates and leisure visitors.
 Recently the city has become known as a destination for great food and culinary creativity.
 Excellent air service combined with geographic location and a superior highway system contribute to the city's success.
+A world-wide reputation as The Music City is a major factor.

-Nashville's new Music City Center opened in May 2013 and features a 350,000 square foot exhibit hall, 75,000 square feet of ballroom space (consisting of a 57,000 square foot grand ballroom and an 18,000 square foot junior ballroom), 90,000 square feet of meeting rooms, 31 loading docks and a parking garage with 1,800 spaces.
+Nashville's Music City Center (MCC) opened in May 2013 and features a 350,000 square foot exhibit hall, 75,000 square feet of ballroom space (consisting of a 57,000 square foot grand ballroom and an 18,000 square foot junior ballroom), 90,000 square feet of meeting rooms, 31 loading docks and a parking garage with 1,800 spaces.
 MCC management and the CVC exceeded their goal of over 1 million room nights booked prior to opening of the center.
-The Center has generated \$390 million in direct economic impact in the last fiscal year.
+The Center has generated \$ 1 billion in direct economic impact since it opened.